shieldsbetter/pelton/README.md

 Your project and each of its transitive dependencies will be given an opportunity to build themselves, then a complete Kubernetes manifest will be created with all needed services.
-Pelton will use `kubectl` to bring up your project and its terminal (non-Pelton) dependencies in the `default` kubernetes namespace, while your project's Pelton dependencies will be isolated into a separate namespace.
-Once your project comes up, Pelton will tail its logs live until you press Ctrl+C, at which point your project's resources will be deleted (but Pelton dependencies will stick around to save time next time you start!)
+Pelton will use `kubectl` to bring up your project in the `default` kubernetes namespace, while your project's dependencies will be isolated into a separate Pelton-controlled namespace.
+Once your project comes up, Pelton will tail its logs live until you press Ctrl+C, at which point your project's resources will be deleted (but dependencies will stick around to save time on your next start!)

 If you'd like to see the generated kubernetes environment without actually applying it, you can use the `manifest` command.